-Term Definition Message A logical unit of information represented in digital form and being transported by a communication system.
-Network A group or system of interconnected people or things Observability Intuitively grid observability is temporal, geospatial, and topological awareness of all grid variables and assets.
-A more formal definition is the ability for any combination of dynamic system state and inputs to determine the system state in a finite time using only measurement of system outputs.
-Observability is the technical basis for "visibility."
-Phasor Phase angle vector - a mathematical object consisting of magnitude and phase of a sine wave of specified frequency.
-Phasor Measurement Unit (PMU) A device that samples AC power line voltage of current waveforms and calculates the phasors for each power line phase being sampled.
-Platform A stable collection of components that provide fundamental or commonly-needed capabilities and services to a variable set of uses or applications through well-defined interoperable interfaces.
-Protocol (communication) A communication protocol is a system of rules that allow two or more entities of a communications system to exchange information via any kind of variation of a physical quantity.
-Generally, a suite of protocols is used to enable communication; such a suite may be represented as a stack.
-Protocol stack A group of protocols that run concurrently and that are employed for the implementation of network protocol suite.
-Pub/sub Publication/subscription - this refers to a data flow management mechanism in which data is "published" by data sources such as streaming sensors, and "subscribed to" by any authorized device or system that wants to use the data stream.
+Term Definition Pub/sub Publication/subscription - this refers to a data flow management mechanism in which data is "published" by data sources such as streaming sensors, and "subscribed to" by any authorized device or system that wants to use the data stream.
 Mechanisms that provide such capability include message brokers, enterprise service buses, various kinds of middleware, and communication networks.
 Registry Generally, an authoritative list of one kind of information.
-For NASPInets, a database and associated functionality that describes either PMUs or PMU signals, along with sufficient information to allow authorized users to access data from the registered elements.
+For NASPInets, a 0 database and associated functionality that describes either PMUs or PMU signals, along with sufficient information to allow authorized users to access data from the registered elements.
 ROCOF Rate of Change of Frequency - a useful power grid system variable, when the frequency in question is the system frequency.
-Signal An impulse or fluctuating quantity, such as an electrical voltage or light intensity, whose variations represent coded information.
+Signal An impulse or fluctuating quantity, such as an 0 electrical voltage or light intensity, whose variations represent coded information.
 Synchrophasor A phasor measured using a reference time base for synchronization so that multiple phasors measured at different locations on a power grid can be combined or compared mathematically.